 This Strawberry Rhubarb Chia Jam is fresh, easy to make, and only uses 5 ingredients.
 It’s made without pectin and uses nutritious chia seeds as the thickener!
 This easy refrigerator jam is vegan and sweetened with maple syrup.

 Are you a person who enjoys making your own homemade jam?
-If you are, you already know the beauty of transforming a bounty of fresh fruit into a delectable spread you can enjoy on everything.
+If you are, you already know the beauty of transforming a bounty of fresh fruit into a batch of delectable spread you can enjoy on everything from toast to desserts.
 If you’re not, it may seem like a time-consuming process that’s not particularly worthwhile.
 I mean, you can just grab a jar of your favorite flavor for a few bucks when you’re at the grocery store, right?

 Right, in theory…but, wrong.
 Because the jam that you buy from the supermarket will never be as fresh and vibrant as the jams that you can taste warm from the saucepan, watching the fruit as it bubbles along into jammy goodness.